clp-research/language-models-multimodal-tasks/README.md

 This is the official Git repository page for the paper:

 > Hakimov, S., and Schlangen, D., (2023).
 Images in Language Space: Exploring the Suitability of Large Language Models for Vision & Language Tasks.
-Findings of the Association for Computational Linguistics (ACL 2023 Findings) [Arxiv](https://arxiv.org/pdf/2305.13782.pdf)
+Findings of the Association for Computational Linguistics: ACL 2023 [Arxiv](https://arxiv.org/pdf/2305.13782.pdf)

 ## Code
 coming soon.